 We stand behind the quality of our merchandise.
 If for any reason you are not satisfied, we accept returns of unused, undamaged merchandise for a full refund within 30 days provided the merchandise is accompanied by your original receipt.
 All sale merchandise is final sale.
 All special orders are final sale.
 All returns of merchandise purchased on this website require prior authorization.
 Please call (866) 966-4688 to obtain a Return Authorization number.
 Once you receive a RA#, you may send the returned merchandise with the original receipt to:

 Items purchased using an off-price certificate may only be exchanged within 10 days of receipt for Fragments.com credit.
 We currently do not accept returns on international orders.

+All packages require a signature by an adult 21 years of age or older.
 Shipping charges are non-refundable.
 Fragments cannot be responsible for return merchandise prior to our receipt.
 We therefore suggest that you insure all parcels.
 Refunds generally appear on your credit card statement in one to two billing cycles.
 Your refunds will take the form of a credit back to the same card used to make the original purchase.